lilujunai/DAU-ConvNet/README.md

 # TensorFlow (pure Python/TensorFlow version) #

-Slightly less efficent version of DAUs can be found at [DAU-ConvNet-TF](https://github.com/skokec/DAU-ConvNet-TF), which is easier and faster to use, sice it uses only Python/TensorFlow operations (no need to compile it).
+Slightly less efficent version of DAUs can be found at [DAU-ConvNet-TF](https://github.com/skokec/DAU-ConvNet-TF), which is easier and faster to use, since it uses only Python/TensorFlow operations (no need to compile it).
 Note, that the code is slighty slower and will use slightly more GPU memory.

 # TensorFlow (C++/CUDA plugin version) #